Virginia: Recognition of same-sex relationships and LGBT equality

 Part 7: 2014-APR:

-to 4th U.S. Circuit Court of Appeals.
-Harris v.
+the 4th U.S. Circuit Court of Appeals.

-Rainey plaintiffs to become involved in appeal.
+Rainey plaintiffs involved in

-Briefs by Attorney General & plaintiffs' attorneys
+Briefs by Attorney General & plaintiffs' attorneys.

 "LGBT" is an acronym referring to the Lesbian, Gay,